This is the multi-page printable view of this section. Click here to print.

 DB connection client program input items

-3. Password popup window, enter the password set in 3-1.
+3. In the Password popup window, enter the password set in 3-1.
 MySQL(DBaaS) service creation and click the OK button.
-When the success is complete, click the OK button in the Manage Server Connection popup window.
+When the connection is successful, click the OK button in the Manage Server Connection popup window.

 4. Database > Connect to Database should be clicked.
 The Connect to Database popup window will appear.